-But preventing sickness isn’t that simple, cautions Dr. James L. Sublett, a pediatric allergist at the University of Louisville School of Medicine.
+But preventing sickness isn’t that simple, cautions Dr. James L. Sublett, a pediatric allergist in Louisville, Kentucky.

-"When you’re born, you have genes from your parents that put you on track to developing allergies," explains Sublett, also a member of the American College of Allergy, Asthma and Immunology.
-"If both parents are allergic, the child will tend towards allergies – no matter what."
+“When you’re born, you have genes from your parents that put you on track to developing allergies,” explains Sublett, also involved with the American College of Allergy, Asthma and Immunology.
+“If both parents are allergic, the child will tend towards allergies – no matter what.”